Barghawata

-The Barghawatas (or Barghwata, Berghouata) were a Berber tribal confederation and religious movement that ruled a region of the Atlantic coast in present-day Morocco between the 8th and 11th centuries.
+The Barghawatas, also known as Barghwata or Berghouata (Buṛɣwaṭa) were a Berber tribal confederation and religious movement that ruled a region of the Atlantic coast in present-day Morocco between the 8th and 11th centuries.
 They belonged to the Masmuda confederacy.

 After allying with the Sufri rebellion against the Umayyad Caliphate, they established an independent state (AD 744-1058) in the area of Tamesna on the Atlantic coast between Safi and Salé under the leadership of Tarif al-Matghari.

 Etymology

 Some historians believe that the term Barghawata is a phonetic deformation of the term Barbati, a nickname which Tarif carried.
 It is thought that he was born in the area of Barbate, near Cádiz in Spain.
 However, Jérôme Carcopino and other historians think the name is much older and the tribe is the same as that which the Romans called Baquates, who up until the 7th century lived near Volubilis.